JupiterOne/sdk/docs/integrations/development_guide.md

 ### **Developing the Integration**

-In this Development Guide, we will walk you through the initial steps of getting your integration up and running.
-Along the way, we will provide tips and tricks to ensure your success.
-JupiterOne has a number of open source projects that provide an easy-to-use framework for creating a new integration, including the code found in this SDK project.

 In this guide, we will create a small integration with [DigitalOcean](https://digitalocean.com) using examples that can be applied to the integration you are building.